wmorgan/dcos-docs/1.7/usage/tutorials/containerized-app.md

 In this step you deploy the Oinker containerized app.
 For more information, see the [Oinker][5] GitHub repository.

-**Important:** Do not install the Oinker app until the Cassandra DCOS service is installed and shows status of Healthy in the DCOS web interface.
+**Important:** Do not install the Oinker app until the Cassandra DC/OS service is installed and shows status of Healthy in the DC/OS web interface.

 1. Create a Marathon app definition file named `oinker-with-marathon-lb.json` by using nano, or another text editor of your choice.
 A Marathon app definition file specifies the required parameters for launching an app with Marathon.